cliffmccall1/learning-webpack3/README.md

 ## Bonus Module on working With Webpack3
 ### Udemy Course by Maximilian Schwarzmüller with Academind

-If interest in the course follow the link below. https://www.udemy.com/share/1000uMBEAecFhXQno=/
+If interested in the course follow the link below. https://www.udemy.com/share/1000uMBEAecFhXQno=/